Zubin-glitch/AI-gram/README.md

-# Stable Diffusion Experiment
+# AI-Gram - Stable Diffusion Experiment

 ## Objective

 This project sets up a backend API using [Modal](https://modal.com/) that generates images from input text prompts using the `stabilityai/sdxl-turbo` model from [HuggingFace](https://huggingface.co/).
-The API is optimized for low latency and high-quality image generation leveraging an A10G GPU.
+The API is optimized for low latency and high-quality image generation leveraging serverless Nvidia A10G GPUs.

 ## Features